imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Objective/good traits/Patience.md

 ---
-type: domain
-dependency: ''
+status: designed
 start: ''
-status: designed
 objective: have good traits
+dependency: ''
+sidebar_label: Patience
+outcome: ''
+type: domain
 data: null
-sidebar_label: Patience
 ---

-# Patience is Unique to Humans
+## Patience is Unique to Humans

 When religious motivation overcomes desire, the station of patience is attained; this requires certainty.

-# Levels of Patience
+## Levels of Patience

 Patience varies based on one's ability to resist desire: